Types of caregiving

 This is when two adult caregivers care for up to six children or young people in a home environment.
 The home is owned by us, and children move in and out of the home depending on what’s happening for them.

 This happens when a decision is made by the Family Court that a child cannot be cared for by their own family.
-Permanent care, or Home for Life as it’s known, involves a legal process to enable you to be a child’s permanent caregiver.
+Permanent care, which has previously been known as Home for Life, involves a legal process to enable you to be a child’s permanent caregiver.

 We work with birth parents who may be considering placing their child for adoption, and families wanting to adopt a child.
 We encourage an ongoing connection with the child’s birth family and their culture.